Subdomain vs. Subdirectory: Which is Better for Multilingual Sites?

 Source: FreePik

-When you are targeting more than 10 languages or multiple countries, then subdomains provide a much cleaner look.
-Also, each country or language will have a web site that is tailor-made for them without having remnants of any other languages in them.
+When you are targeting more than ten languages or multiple countries, then subdomains provide a much cleaner look.
+Also, each country or language will have a website that is tailor-made for them without having remnants of any other languages in them.

 You can tell Google that you have allocated a subdomain to a specific region using the hreflang attributes.
 The major advantage of using Hreflang is it removes the possibility of Google flagging your content as duplicate.
 You can implement hreflang in HTML, HTTP, or as an XML sitemap.